 upon a sample of retail prices and not the complete universe of all prices.
 BLS

-calculates and publishes estimates of the 1-month, 2-month, 6-month and 12-month
+calculates and publishes estimates of the 1-month, 2-month, 6-month, and 12-month

-percent change standard errors annually, for the CPI-U. These standard error estimates
+percent change standard errors annually for the CPI-U. These standard error estimates

 can be used to construct confidence intervals for hypothesis testing.
 For example, the

-estimated standard error of the 1 month percent change is 0.04 percent for the U.S. All Items
+estimated standard error of the 1-month percent change is 0.03 percent for the U.S. all

-Consumer Price Index.
-This means that if we repeatedly sample from the universe of all
+items CPI.
+This means that if we repeatedly sample from the universe of all retail

-then 95% of these estimates would be within 0.08 percent of the 1 month percentage
+then 95 percent of these estimates will be within 0.06 percent of the 1-month percentage

 change based on all retail prices.
 For example, for a 1-month change of 0.2 percent in

-the All

-Items CPI for All Urban Consumers, we are 95 percent confident that the actual percent change based
+the all items CPI-U, we are 95 percent confident that the actual percent change based

-on all retail prices would fall between 0.12 and 0.28 percent.
+on all retail prices would fall between 0.14 and 0.26 percent.
 For the latest data,

-including information on how to use the estimates of standard error, see "Variance
+including information on how to use the estimates of standard error,

 Calculating Index Changes

-Movements of the indexes from one month to another are usually expressed as percent changes
+Movements of the indexes from 1 month to another are usually expressed as percent changes

-of the index in relation to its base period while percent changes are not.
+level of the index in relation to its base period, while percent changes are not.
 The

 The Consumer Price Index (CPI) produces both unadjusted and seasonally adjusted data.